shieldworks/aegis/README.md

 Meaning, until **Aegis** reaches `v1.0.0`, nothing is backwards compatible and anything can change with or without notice.

+## A Note on Security

+We take Aegis’ security seriously.
+If you believe you have found a vulnerability, please responsibly disclose by contacting [security@aegis.ist](mailto:security@aegis.ist).

 ## Links

 * **Homepage**: <https://aegis.ist>